adopted-ember-addons/ember-data-factory-guy/README.md

   FactoryGuy.define('user', {
     default: {
       // Don't need the userName sequence, since the id is almost
-      // always a sequential number, and you can use that
+      // always a sequential number, and you can use that.
+      // f is the fixture being built as the moment for this factory
+      // definition, which has the id available
       name: (f)=> `User${f.id}`
     },
     traits: {